 The longest call waiting time in Quarter 4 was 13 minutes 17 seconds and happened in February 2018, when severe weather conditions led to a big increase in demand for repairs.
 The travel disruption caused by these weather conditions also led to staff shortages on some days during this period, which made it harder still to answer calls quickly.
 Call volumes during Quarter 4 were up by 24% on the previous quarter (with the number answered increasing from 18,898 to 23,387).
 The joint longest wait time during the year happened in November 2017 and was also 13 minutes and 17 seconds.
-This was due to telecommunication issues in the Brighton area with local systems going down.
+This was due to telecommunications issues affecting the city at the time.